CARES Act Employment Considerations

 The maximum loan amount is two and a half times the “average monthly payroll cost” (with some adjustment for seasonal employers) or $10 million.
 No collateral or personal guarantees are required.
 There is a six month deferment on payment.
 The interest rate is 1%, and there is a two year maturity.
 Only one loan per business is permitted—this means that a business should consider applying for the maximum amount.
 E-signature and e-consent can be used.

-See the April 24, 2020 guidance: How to Calculate Loan Amounts – by Business Type.
+See June 26, 2020 guidance: How to Calculate Maximum Loan Amounts – by Business Type.

 Yes.
 On May 13, 2020, the Interim Final Rule – Loan Increases was issued, providing that a seasonal employer that received a PPP loan before the alternative criterion for such employers was posted on April 28, 2020, would be eligible for a higher maximum loan amount under the alternative criterion.
 The lender may submit an increase of the PPP loan amount, even if the loan has been fully disbursed, provided that the lender’s first SBA Form 1502 report to the SBA on the PPP loan has not been submitted.
 After the initial SBA Form 1502 report has been submitted to the SBA, or after the date the initial SBA Form 1502 report was required to be submitted to the SBA, the loan cannot be increased.
 For the alternative criterion, see Interim Final Rule – Additional Criterion For Seasonal Employers.

-10. For what purposes may a small business manufacturer use its loan?
+12. For what purposes may the technology business borrowing PPP funds use its loan?

-The loans are primarily intended to be used to pay employee compensation and benefits during the COVID-19 crisis, including salaries, health care costs, paid leave, and state and local taxes.
-For the purposes of determining the PPP loan amounts and to calculate loan forgiveness, businesses can only include amounts for employees whose principal place of residence is inside the United States.
-The loans can also be used for rent payments, utility bills, mortgage interest payments, interest on other debt, and to refinance a SBA EIDL.
-The limitation is to cover costs for the eight-week period after the first disbursement of the loan.
+The PPP loans are primarily intended to be used to pay employee compensation and benefits during the COVID-19 crisis, including salaries, health care costs, paid leave, and state and local taxes.
+For purposes of determining the PPP loan amounts and calculating loan forgiveness, businesses can only include amounts for employees whose principal place of residence is inside the United States.
+The loans can also be used for rent payments, utility bills, mortgage interest payments, interest on other debt, and to refinance an SBA EIDL, if applicable.
 The lender is to make the first disbursement no later than 10 calendar days from the date of loan approval.
-There is also a limitation on forgiveness on a proportionate basis, at least 60% of the loan forgiveness amount must be used for payroll costs and not more than 40% of such amount may be used for non-payroll items.
+There is also a limitation on forgiveness on a proportionate basis, in that at least 60% of the loan forgiveness amount must be used for payroll costs and up to 40% of such amount may be used for non-payroll items.

-“Payroll costs” consist of compensation to employees (whose principal place of residence is in the United States) in the form of salary, wages, commission, or similar compensation; cash tips or the equivalent; payment for vacation, parental, family, medical, or sick leave; allowance for separation or dismissal; payment for the provision of employee benefits consisting of group health care coverage, including insurance premiums, and retirement; payment of state and local taxes assessed on compensation of employees; and for an independent contractor or sole proprietor, wage, commission, income, or net earnings from self-employment or similar compensation.
-Independent contractors are not employees for purposes of PPP loan calculations and they have the ability to apply for a PPP loan on their own.
+“Payroll costs” consist of compensation to employees (whose principal place of residence is in the United States) in the form of salary, wages, commission, or similar compensation; payment for vacation, parental, family, medical, or sick leave; allowance for separation or dismissal; payment for the provision of employee benefits consisting of group health care coverage, including insurance premiums, and retirement; payment of state and local taxes assessed on compensation of employees; and for an independent contractor or sole proprietor, wage, commission, income, or net earnings from self-employment or similar compensation.
+Independent contractors are not employees for purposes of PPP loan calculations, therefore independent contractors have the ability to apply for a PPP loan on their own.

-Please note that current guidance from the Treasury provides that a limited liability company (“LLC”) may count up to $100,000 per LLC member to the extent that the member would treat that as self-employment income on the member’s personal tax return.
+Please note that current guidance from the Treasury provides that a limited liability company (“LLC”) may count up to $100,000 per LLC member to the extent that member would treat the LLC’s payment as self-employment income on the member’s personal tax return.
 The current guidance also requires the LLC to be the applicant, not the individual who is an LLC member.